 - Is Chemex the best way to brew coffee?

 The Chemex Coffee Maker is made with tempered glass and features a wooden cuff and leather thong to hold the cuff on.
-The cuff itself is use as a hand hold and protects the user from the heat of freshly brewed coffee.
+The cuff is used as a handhold and protects the user from the heat of freshly brewed coffee.

-As a manual brew method, the Chemex requires careful preparation and specific tools to properly brew a delicious cup of coffee.
-If you are interested in purchasing a Chemex Coffee Maker or are already a proud owner of a Chemex Coffee Maker, we have all of the tips and tricks you need to start brewing or perfect your brew.
+As a manual brew method, the Chemex requires careful preparation and specific tools to brew a delicious cup of coffee properly.
+If you are interested in purchasing a Chemex Coffee Maker or are already a proud owner of a Chemex Coffee Maker, we have all the tips and tricks you need to start brewing or perfecting your brew.